Go Back

 Pluck the mint leaves from the stalks or stems.
 Rinse them well in a large bowl of water a few times.
 Drain them completely to a colander.

-Add mint, coriander leaves, salt, ginger, garlic, onion, green chilies, roasted cumin powder, sugar, salt and 1 tbsp yogurt to a blender jar.
+Add mint, coriander leaves, salt, ginger, garlic, green chilies, roasted cumin powder, sugar, salt and 1 tbsp yogurt to a blender jar.

 Blend to a fine paste.
 Whisk yogurt to smooth consistency and add the blended paste.
+If using chaat masala add it now.

-Recipe 3 - South Indian pudina chutney
+Recipe 2 - South Indian Pudina Chutney

 If using chana dal and urad dal dry roast them until golden in a pan.
 Add cumin seeds and roast lightly.
 Turn off and cool.